About

 [2022 b] Podcast Wie natürlich ist die Schrift?, in Hörsaal: 15 Minuten Forschung. [listen]

-[2021 a] Talk Wie der Mensch die Schrift prägt, in Scientifica. [watch]
+[2021 a] Talk Wie der Mensch die Schrift prägt, at Scientifica. [watch]

 [2021 b] Article Warum ist Schrift so, wie sie ist?, in Gewitter. [read]